anuragraina/hexaland/README.md

 ### `npm install`

 Installs the required dependencies.<br />
-**Note: Enter the command twice, the current and then the client directory.**
+**Note: Enter the command twice, in the current directory and then the client directory.**

 Finally, to start the application, simply run: